NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 *h<sub>inlet</sub>           *            = specific enthalpy of the coil inlet air [J/kg]

-<div img="image3783.txt">\({\dot m_{inlet}}\)</div>         = Mass flow rate at the inlet to the coil as established by the parent object (Ref.
+<span>${\dot m_{inlet}}$</span>         = Mass flow rate at the inlet to the coil as established by the parent object (Ref.
 AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiStage, Mass Flow Rate Calculation).
 This flow rate is the average value determined by the parent object, accounting for the specified flow rate when the heating coil is at Stage n and the specified flow rate when the heating coil is at Stage n-1 for the time step being simulated.

 n Average outlet air temperature